acjh13/com.acjh13.www/resume.md

 ### Intern - Connectbit Pte Ltd
 March 2014 - April 2014
-Worked on and intergrated CRM software into company workflow.
+Worked on and intergrated CRM software into company workflow

 ---